 International Skilled Worker Category

-Important Notice: The intake threshold for International Skilled Worker applications without job offers has been reached.
+Important Notice: The SINP is still accepting applications to the International Skilled Worker Category from applicants with approved job offers.
+However, the intake threshold for International Skilled Worker applications without job offers has been reached.
 The SINP will no longer accept applications that do not have a Job Approval letter and Job Offer attached.
-Any applications without job offers submitted after the threshold was reached will be rejected.
-Applicants will be notified of the rejection by email.
-We encourage you to review other SINP categories and apply if you meet the criteria.
-If you are not eligible, you may wish to take steps toward meeting the criteria and apply at a later date.
 For information on finding work in Saskatchewan, visit Finding Work.

 The International Skilled Worker category is for skilled workers who want to work and live in Saskatchewan.
 This category enables the SINP to nominate individuals with post-secondary education and high skilled work experience that have the education, experience, language ability and other factors to help them to successfully establish and integrate into Saskatchewan’s labour market and communities.